Apple. BMW. Rolex. Woom.

 - Well-designed, child-specific geometry

-- Woom trade-in program
+- Woom trade-in program OR high resale value

 - High price

 - $449 (singlespeed) / $499 (Automagic) at Woom.com*